 Friends we shared choose sides.
 Favorite restaurants aren’t so appetizing anymore.
 Vacations to the lake change to someplace new.
 The dreams for the future die.
 As a result, we are hit with intense sadness.
-There’s no death to warrant laying it all to rest… … More Facing the Losses in Divorce
+There’s no death to warrant laying it all to rest… … More Joy in the Rearview Mirror

 The path ahead following a crisis in our life like death, divorce, illness, job loss…you name it, it’s hard.
 It’s lonely.
 It’s full of unknowns, full of unanswered questions.
 How will I make it? … More Overcoming Fear, Worry, and Anxiety